-As one of the best NYC facelift experts Dr. Konstantin is frequently asked by the media outlets to comment on topics related to cosmetic treatments of the face.
+As one of the best facelift experts in NYC, Dr. Konstantin is frequently asked by the media outlets to comment on topics related to cosmetic treatments of the face.
 We thought our patients might be interested in reading what Dr. Konstantin has to say even before the article comes out in print.
-Here are some questions from the editor of a popular magazine about the most recent trends in modern day facelifts.
+Here are some questions from the editor of a popular magazine about the most recent trends in modern-day facelifts.

 What does the facelift look like in 2019?
 How is it different than facelifts done in the 1990s or early 2000s?

 The facelifts performed today are markedly different from the one’s that we all saw in a fairly recent past.
 If I had to describe the difference between then and now in one word, I would say: “natural”.
 The facelifts we perform today appear completely natural and our patients do not carry the stigma of the old fashioned facelift—unnaturally pulled look.
 In order to achieve this marked improvement, we had to change some of the fundamental principles of the facelift operation.

 First of all, we have changed the very direction of the “lift” in a facelift.
 Today, we re-position the sagging tissue of the face in a far more vertical vector as opposed to a more horizontal pull of the old days.
 With age, the gravity pulls the facial tissue DOWN, therefore one can presume that the most natural vector for a facial rejuvenation procedure should be UP.
 The natural-appearing results of modern-day facelifts are the best proof of this concept.